donaldp/formidablejs-vercel-example/README.md

 Assuming your default branch is `dev`, your application should now be deployed to Vercel.

 You can change the branch name under the `.github/workflows/deploy.yml` file.

+> Use the preview url to access your application.